oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

 Review warnings regarding mismatched database parameters and update any that are critical for your environment.
 For more information, refer to Document 396009.1, Database Initialization Parameters for Oracle E-Business Suite Release 12.

 ### Upgrade Process
 Before we start the upgrade process ensure that you verify the precheck output file generated during the execution prior to initiating the upgrade process.
-This can be accomplished by performing a validation using both the hcheck.sql script and the dbcli upgrade-database command with the --precheck flag.
+This can be accomplished by performing validation using both the hcheck.sql script and the dbcli upgrade-database command with the --precheck flag.
 Also, make sure that we always update the dbcli tool and use the latest version using cliadm update-dbcli command.

 *The hcheck.sql file can be downloaded from the MOS Note 136697.1*